southsidedean/deploy-security-system-using-zoneminder/README.md

 ## Introduction

-When we moved into our house five years ago...
+Installing security cameras and a video recording server was one of the projects that made the list of things to do when we moved into our house five years ago.